All Episodes

 And I said, This has got to be a computer talking to me.

-Nobody's going to respond as fast.
+Nobody's going to respond this fast.

 So I put in a couple of things, and I love the candles.

-And I got some perfunctory answers, like a computer would be answering.
+And I got some perfunctory answers like a computer would be answering.

 And lo and behold, it was answered specifically.

-This is a real person.
+And I thought, hmm, this is a real person.

-Beth is not a computer, it's a real person.
+Beth is not a computer.

 She wrote back, Are you a big fan of Joe Malone?

-I said, check my file.
+I said, Check my file.

-She did, came back and said, Whoa.
+She did, came back, said, Whoa.

 And then she said, I just have one question.